September 30, 2020

 September 29, 2020

-SEP 29, French savoir-faire: French enologists
+SEP 29, savoir-faire: French enologists

 You can review verses on this topic in a wider context on our full-service blog 'Edifying Nonsense'.
 Check the post 'Vers Francais: Savoir-Faire' by clicking HERE